 The Chardham Yatra is a dedicated journey in Uttarakhand that covers four holy temples Yamunotri Gangotri Kedarnath and Badrinath.

-This guide will help you plan everything step by step—from temple opening dates and registration to permits, local food, and travel tips.
+This guide will help you plan everything step by step from Char Dham opening dates and Char Dham registration to permits, local food and travel tips for Char Dham Yatra.
 That way, you can focus on your spiritual experience without stress about the details.
-Let’s dive right in and make sure your 2026 pilgrimage is safe, smooth, and unforgettable.
+Let’s dive right in and make sure your 2026 pilgrimage is safe, smooth and unforgettable.

 What Is the Chardham Yatra?